apilol/api-was-taken/README.md

 - 👋 Hey!
-My Name is api!
-I I Mostly Code HTML / CSS!
+Im api!
+Im a Python Developer!
+I Also Code HTML / CSS!
-- 👀 Im Interested in Coding!
+- 👀 Im Interested in Coding and Marketing!
-- 🌱 I’m currently learning Discord.py and Python
+- 🌱 I am Currently Learning JS
-- 📫 You Can Reach me on Discord = api#0002
+- 📫 You Can Reach Me On Many Places!
+Discord: api#0002 | Discord Server: http://discord.apilol.xyz | Bio Website: http://ez.apilol.xyz

 <!---
 api-was-taken/api-was-taken is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.